The Anne Frank House – more than a museum

-Anti-Semitism has existed throughout history.
-The life story of Anne Frank cannot be understood without a knowledge of the history of anti-Semitism.
-By providing information and education on anti-Semitism, the Anne Frank House actively contributes to combating it.
+- Antisemitism; Antisemitism has existed throughout history.
+The life story of Anne Frank cannot be understood without a knowledge of the history of antisemitism.
+By providing information and education on antisemitism, the Anne Frank House actively contributes to combating it.

-The Anne Frank House publishes an annual report listing its most important activities of the previous year: Annual report 2012.
+The Anne Frank House publishes an annual report listing its most important activities of the previous year: Annual Report 2014.

 The Directors are responsible for the management of the Anne Frank House.
 They are appointed by the Supervisory Board, which supervises the policy of the Directors and provides them with advice.
 In addition to the Supervisory Board the Anne Frank House also has an Advisory Board, made up of representatives of various sections of society.
 The Advisory Board advises the Supervisory Board on issues that are definitive for the identity of the Anne Frank House.
 In effect the Advisory Board acts as a ‘sounding board of society’.